 Richard J. Chandler Composer Biography

-Richard J. Chandler writes lines and rhythms that help musicians grow in their craft.
+Richard J. Chandler writes lines and rhythms that help musicians grow their craft.
 He is a composer who knows musicians’ joys and challenges through years of performing on saxophone, bassoon, contrabassoon, recorder, and piano.

 Web_Richard_J_Chandler_Composer_Saxophone_Music_Stand1

-Expanded Biography
+Expanded Bio

 Richard J. Chandler writes lines and rhythms that fascinate and captivate musicians.
-He is a composer who knows musicians’ joys and challenges through years of performing on saxophones, bassoon, contrabassoon, recorders, and piano.
+He is a composer who knows musicians’ joys and challenges through years of performing on saxophones, the bassoon, contrabassoon, recorders, and piano.

-He enjoys collaborating with fellow musicians and poets to co-create rich, and satisfying musical experiences.
-Designed to engage musicians and audiences, Chandler’s work is accessible and rewarding to perform.
+Composition teachers include Jerome Collier, OSB, Edward Turley, DMA, Alex Lubet, Ph.D, and Edie Hill, Ph.D.
+He enjoys collaborating with fellow musicians and poets to co-create rich and satisfying musical experiences.
+Chandler’s works engage musicians and audiences.
+They are accessible and rewarding to perform.

-He loves to ride his bicycle in natural settings, practice yoga, and enjoy time with his wife, psychotherapist Bonnett Chandler, MA.
+In addition to composing and performing, Richard Chandler, MA, is a psychotherapist and executive coach.
+He loves to ride his bicycle in natural settings, practice yoga, and enjoy time with his wife, psychotherapist, Bonnett Chandler, MA.

 Richard's Perspective